lawrencegripper/actions-term-on-fail/README.md

     steps:
       - uses: actions/checkout@v4

-      # Add the action early - it uses post-job hook to run only on failure
+      # Add the action early - it uses post-job hook to run only on failure (optionally pin to sha with @sha)
-      - uses: lawrencegripper/actions-term-on-fail
+      - uses: lawrencegripper/actions-term-on-fail@main
         with:
           otp-secret: ${{ secrets.TERMINAL_OTP_SECRET }}
           timeout: '30'  # Optional: minutes to wait (default: 30)